-Special responsibilities Chair of Nomination and Remuneration Committee and member of Risk and Sustainability Committee.
-Directorships held in Non-Executive Chairman of Cygnus Gold Limited other listed entities in the Non-Executive Chairman of Reidel Resources Limited last three years Non-Executive Director Mincor Resources NL Mark William Zeptner Managing Director Qualifications BEng (Hons) Mining, MAusIMM, MAICD.
-Experience Mr Zeptner has more than 25 years' industry experience including senior operational and management positions with WMC and Gold Fields Limited at their major gold and nickel assets in Australia and offshore.
+Special responsibilities Chair of Nomination & Remuneration Committee and member of Risk and Sustainability B Committee and Audit Committee.
+Directorships held in other Non-Executive Director of NRW Holdings Ltd listed entities in the last Non-Executive Director of Metro Mining Limited three years Previously Non-Executive Director of KGL Limited Mark William Zeptner Managing Director Qualifications BEng (Hons) Mining, MAusIMM, MAICD.
+Experience Mr Zeptner has more than 30 years' industry experience including senior operational and management positions with WMC and Gold Fields Limited at their major gold and nickel assets in Australia and offshore.
 He joined Ramelius Resources Limited on 1 March 2012 as the Chief Operating Officer, was appointed Chief Executive Officer on 11 June 2014 and Managing Director effective 1 July 2015.
-Interest in Shares and 2,762,500 Shares, Options at 30 June 2021 500,000 Performance Rights expiring on 11/6/2026.
+Interest in Shares and 2,762,500 Shares, Options at 30 June 2022 500,000 Performance Rights expiring on 11/6/2026.
 322,342 Performance Rights expiring on 11/6/2027.
 568,956 Performance Rights expiring on 01/07/2028.
-644,683 Performance Rights vesting on 1 July 2022 and expiring 1 July 2029 355,392 Performance Rights vesting on 1 July 2023 and expiring 1 July 2030 Special responsibilities Chief Executive Officer Directorships held in None. other listed entities in the last three years David Clifford Southam Independent Non-Executive Director Qualifications B.Comm, CPA, MAICD.
+644,683 Performance Rights vesting on 1 July 2022 and expiring 1 July 2029 355,392 Performance Rights vesting on 1 July 2023 and expiring 1 July 2030 442,528 Performance Rights vesting on 1 July 2024 and expiring 1 July 2026 Special responsibilities Chief Executive Officer Directorships held in other None. listed entities in the last three years David Clifford Southam Independent Non-Executive Director Qualifications B.Comm, CPA, MAICD.
 Experience Mr Southam is a Certified Practicing Accountant with more than 25 years' experience in accounting, capital markets and finance across the resources and industrial sectors.
 Mr Southam has been intimately involved in several large project financings in multiple jurisdictions and has completed significant capital market and M & A transactions.
-Interest in Shares and 20,217 Options at 30 June 2021 Special responsibilities Chair of Audit Committee and member of Nomination and Remuneration Committee Directorships held in Managing Director of Mincor Resources NL other listed entities in the Previously Executive Director of Western Areas Limited last three years Previously Non-Executive Director of Kidman Resources Limited Natalia Streltsova Independent Non-Executive Director Qualifications MSc, PhD (Chem Eng), GAICD Experience Dr Streltsova is a PhD qualified Chemical Engineer with + 25 years' minerals industry • experience, including over 10 years in senior technical and corporate roles with mining majors - WMC, BHP and Vale.
+Interest in Shares and Options at 30 June 2022 20,217 Special responsibilities Chair of Audit Committee and member of Nomination & Remuneration Committee Directorships held in other Previously Managing Director of Mincor Resources NL listed entities in the last Previously Executive Director of Western Areas Limited three years Previously Non-Executive Director of Kidman Resources Limited N. 11 6: 1: Natalia Streltsova Independent Non-Executive Director Qualifications MSc, PhD (Chem Eng), GAICD Experience Dr Streltsova is a PhD qualified Chemical Engineer with + 25 years' minerals industry experience, including over 10 years in senior technical and corporate roles with mining majors - WMC, BHP and Vale.
 She has a strong background in mineral processing and metallurgy with specific expertise in gold and base metals.
 Dr Streltsova has considerable international experience covering project development and acquisitions in Africa, South America and in the countries of the Former Soviet Union.
-Interest in Shares and 12,000 Options at 30 June 2021 12,000 Special responsibilities Chair of Risk and Sustainability Committee and member of Audit Committee.
-Directorships held in Non-Executive Director of Western Areas Limited other listed entities in the Non-Executive Director of Western Areas Limited Non-Executive Director of Neometals Limited omer nawa chunga ili ule TION EXECUTIVE DIRECTOR OF INCOMETAIS EMPIRED last three years Previously Non-Executive Director of Parkway Minerals Limited
+Interest in Shares and Options at 30 June 2022 12,000 Special responsibilities Chair of Risk & Sustainability Committee and, until 1 January 2022, member of Audit

+Directorships held in other Non-Executive Chair Australian Potash Limited listed entities in the last Non-Executive Director Centaurus Metals Limited three years Previously Non-Executive Director of Western Areas Limited Non-Executive Director Neometals Limited Previously Non-Executive Director of Parkway Minerals Limited

 B29.
-The Company held 27 meetings of directors (including committees of the Board) during the financial year.
+The Company held 35 meetings of directors (including committees of the Board) during the financial year.
 The number of directors' meetings and number of meetings attended by each of the directors of the Company (including committees of the Board) during the financial year were as follows: